 So, is folic acid good for mental health?
 Yes it is.
 Vitamin B9, is one such nutrient as evidenced as good for mental health by scientific studies:

-- In a review published in the Journal of Psychiatric Research, researchers looked at 43 studies with over 35,000 to find if there was a link between folate and depression.
+- In a review published in the Journal of Psychiatric Research, researchers looked at 43 studies with over 35,000 participants to find if there was a link between folate and depression.
 In their findings, the researchers stated that people with depression not only consumed less high folate foods via their diets, but they also had lower folate levels in their bodies.
 People without depression had more levels of this nutrient in their bodies and also ate more folate rich foods (17).

 Looking for a way to break the vicious cycle of weight loss and tone up all the jiggly parts?
 Watch the extra pounds fly off and your muscles firm up with the BetterMe app!

 Not only is heart disease the leading cause of all deaths worldwide, but men are also more likely to suffer from cardiovascular diseases than women.